Gianlu03/MoviesRatingsApp/Guide/GetStarted.md

 ![OMDBSite image](images/OMDBSite.png)

 Choose the “FREE!
 (1,000 daily limit)” option and fill the form.
-It is required to fill all the fields.
+It is required to fill all the shown fields.

 ![OMDBform image](images/OMDBform.png)